Angello-1901/Cyber-Home-Lab/README.md

   - Enabling NTP for time synchorization on all endpoints for log tracking accuracy

 ## Planned next steps:
+  - Configure Splunk alerts + correlation searches to filter false positives
-  -1 Installation and configuration of Wireshark with port mirroring for traffic analysis 2## Snort/Suricata, and controlled attacks from Kali to exercise detections
+  - Installation and configuration of Wireshark with port mirroring for traffic analysis
+  - **Later phase:** add SOAR (Splunk Phantom) for automated response playbooks.

 ## Table of Contents